Data protection for community groups

 It is important that you know who is storing data on behalf of your group, and that everyone understands the need to keep it secure and up-to-date.
 It’s best to agree a system, and to minimise the number of places you are storing data.
 Otherwise you can easily lose track of what you have.
 A simple way to do this is to have one central list of contacts, either on paper, on a computer, or securely stored online, which everyone refers to.
 It’s best to nominate one person to look after the list.
 In many groups this would be the secretary’s job.

 For example, your group’s secretary might keep an up-to-date copy of all your members’ contact details in their computer.
 Another committee member is organising an event, and needs to contact all the members to tell them about it.
 The secretary sends them the list by email.
 The committee member downloads the list into their own personal computer.
 (The computer should be password protected and have up-to-date anti-spyware software.)
 Once the committee member has done the task, they should delete the copy from their computer and emails, so that the group does not lose track of who is storing what information.

 Avoid keeping data for the group on an ad-hoc basis in personal phones and address books.
 If you write down someone’s details when you are out and about, add them to the central list and then delete them from your private phone or address book.

 Although it is useful to nominate one person to look after personal data for your group, it is very important that you do not refer to this person as a “Data Protection Officer”.
-This is because the term “Data Protection Officer” has specific legal meaning, and organisations who have a Data Protection Officer have additional obligations which small groups do not need to worry about.
+This is because the term “Data Protection Officer” has specific legal meaning, and organisations that have a Data Protection Officer have additional obligations which small groups do not need to worry about.